 Revenue generators usually get more and higher bonuses, higher salaries, and more frequent salary increments.
 The reason is quite simple: it is easier to quantify your value to the company in monetary terms when you participate in revenue generation.

 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

-Salaries in Lithuania are on the rise in the year 2020 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2019 are 3% higher than those of 2018.
-The trend suggests a slow yet continuous increase in pay in 2021 and future years.
-These numbers may vary from industry to another.
+Salaries in Lithuania are on the rise in the year 2023 based on recently submitted salaries and reports.
+The trend suggests a slow yet continuous increase in pay in 2024 and future years.
+These numbers may vary from one industry to another.